shiweitan0/ml-foundations/README.md

 # 📘 Machine Learning: From Theory to Practice

-This repository is a consolidation of my personal learning journey in machine learning, inspired by the *Machine Learning Specialization* by Andrew Ng.
+This repository is a consolidation of my personal learning journey in machine learning.

 Instead of just applying pre-built libraries, I’ve attempted to connect the theory, math, and intuition with from-scratch implementations and real-world applications, with the goal of reinforcing my own understanding.